-13a.18 It is good practice for each borough or MAPPA area to have a core children's services representative with the relevant experience and authority to commit resources.
+13a.21 Each borough or MAPPA area should have a standing Children's Services representative with the relevant experience and authority to commit resources.
 The lead social worker for the child (or family) should attend where there is a risk to an identified child.
-Where the lead social worker does not have the authority to make decisions and commitments on behalf of the local authority and in the absence of a core representative able to do so, the lead social worker's manager should attend as well or instead.
+Where the lead social worker does not have the authority to make decisions and commitments on behalf of the local authority and in the absence of a standing representative able to do so, the lead social worker's manager should attend as well or instead.